JetBrains/teamcity-documentation/topics/service-messages.md

 * [PHPUnit 5.0](https://github.com/sebastianbergmann/phpunit/blob/9e86c85be3302eb125f15037ae6f496f62750a93/ChangeLog-5.0.md#500---2015-10-02) — supports TeamCity service messages for tests.
 For earlier PHPUnit versions, the following external libraries can be used: [PHPUnit Listener 1](https://github.com/realweb-team/deploytools), [PHPUnit Listener 2](https://github.com/maartenba/phpunit-runner-teamcity) — listeners which can be plugged via PHPUnit's` suite.xml` to produce TeamCity service messages for tests.
 * [Python Unit Test Reporting to TeamCity](https://pypi.python.org/pypi/teamcity-messages) — the package that automatically reports unit tests to the TeamCity server via service messages (when run under TeamCity and provided the testing code is adapted to use it).
 * [Mocha](https://github.com/visionmedia/mocha) — on-the-fly reporting via service messages for Mocha JavaScript testing framework.
 See the related [post](http://richarddingwall.name/2012/06/17/running-mocha-browser-tests-in-teamcity/) with instructions.
-* [Karma](https://github.com/karma-runner/karma) — support in the JavaScript testing tool to report tests progress into TeamCity using TeamCity service messages
+* [Karma](https://github.com/karma-runner/karma) — support in the JavaScript testing tool to report tests progress into TeamCity using TeamCity service messages.